 I’ve pulled a few great shots and projects from each of the studio’s or designer’s portfolio.
 Each example showcases the characteristics we covered above and provides a bit of inspiration.

-As much as I would have loved to, I couldn’t pull out all the awesome work each has to offer — so be sure to click over to check out everything else they have to offer.
+As much as I would have loved to, I couldn’t pull out all the awesome work each has to offer—so be sure to click over to check out everything else they have to offer.
 I promise it won’t disappoint!

 Remember the handsome rice letterforms we covered above?
 They are part of the branding Lo Siento created for L’Arroseria.
-But it’s not the only project they knocked out of the park — they have produced dozens of excellent pieces across a variety of design disciplines that showcase why Spanish design is so darn good.
+But it’s not the only project they knocked out of the park—they have produced dozens of excellent pieces across a variety of design disciplines that showcase why Spanish design is so darn good.

 Among my favorite projects by Lo Siento is the identity system and packaging they created for Comaxurros.
 The identity features a set of characters that turn into a driving design element for the brand.
 Their long limbs and expressive faces help add a playful vibe to the brand.
 And did I mention they’ve created an irresistible pattern with them?

 Astrid Stavro Studio joined forces with Grafica to become Design by Atlas.
 They have, of course, continued to produce outstanding work.
-While the Design by Atlas site isn’t entirely up and running, you can still click over for a full screen slideshow that will let you check out what they’ve been up to.
+While the Design by Atlas site isn’t entirely up and running, you can still click over for a full-screen slideshow that will let you check out what they’ve been up to.

-From Astrid Stavro Studio I love Habitatge/Cat, a catalogue for an exhibition on housing in Catalunya.
+From Astrid Stavro Studio I love Habitatge/Cat, a catalog for an exhibition on housing in Catalunya.
 It features a combination of spreads designed with bold type, icons, and bright colors.
 Its got a contemporary vibe to it and is definitely worth checking out.